Skip to content

 }

 Write decisions at the moment they are made (Step 1 for iac_tool, Step 2 for architecture choices).
-The Conductor and downstream agents read these to route workflow steps correctly.
+The Orchestrator and downstream agents read these to route workflow steps correctly.

 The decision_log array provides an append-only audit trail: